rhdunn/festival/README.md

 interpreter for control.
 Documentation is given in the FSF texinfo format which can generate, a printed manual, info files and HTML.

-NOTE: Festival is a young system and constantly being developed, this release is not a final polished system and although it has been checked on many systems, it should still be consider BETA quality code.
+__NOTE:__ Festival is a young system and constantly being developed, this release is not a final polished system and although it has been checked on many systems, it should still be consider BETA quality code.

-COPYING
+## Copying

 Festival is free.
 Previous versions were restricted to non-commercial use but we have now relaxed those conditions.
-The licence is an X11 style licence thus it can be incorporated in commercial products and free source products without restriction.
-See COPYING for the actual details.
+The [licence](COPYING) is an X11 style licence thus it can be incorporated in commercial products and free source products without restriction.

-INSTALL
+## Install

 Festival should run on any standard Unix platform.
 It has already run on Solaris, SunOS, Linux and FreeBSD.
 It requires a C++ compiler (GCC